The tooth about mouthguards

 “Many health insurers will cover the cost of a mouthguard as part of their dental coverage.
 At Bupa we had more than 10,000 kids claim a mouthguard last year that were covered under our gap free dental coverage for kids, meaning they had no out of pocket costs.

-AFL legend and Hawthorn premiership player Peter Hudson reiterated the message, saying that the speed of the game now compared to when he played meant mouthguards are now crucial.
+AFL legend and Hawthorn premiership player Peter Hudson reiterated the mouthguard message, saying that the speed of the game now compared to when he played meant mouthguards are now crucial for protecting your teeth.

 “Mouthguards were only just coming in to the game during my time and I certainly saw a few incidents where people have had their tooth knocked out and they’re trying to find their tooth on the field,” Mr Hudson said.